muratkeremozcan/prod-ready-serverless/notes.md

 }
 ```

 Next, we need to update the HTML template to accept these variables and use them to interact with the Cognito User Pool.
-(Copy paste long file)
+(Copy paste long html file)

 Deploy and verify by visiting the url https://1h4wvq2hr3.execute-api.us-east-1.amazonaws.com/dev/.